eric-cc-su/locker/README.md

 ###New

 The `new` function will allow the user to add a new key, value pair.

-In development
+Functional

 ###Delete

 Delete a key, value pair.

-In development
+Functional

 ###Encrypt